Sample with multiple chains in parallel#

 %%time

 Wow, this was much faster, our intuition was correct!
-Note that the samples are transposed compared to the ones obtained with jax.vmap.
+Note that the sample shape is (num_chains, num_samples), the same convention as the jax.vmap example.

 ((2000, 4), (4, 2000))